CALS Graduate Teaching Fellowships

 Since 1995, the Center has specialized in asylum cases, and currently focuses on asylum claims in Immigration Court.
 Therefore, applicants with experience in immigration law will be given preference.
 The Fellow must be a member of a bar at the start of the Fellowship period.

-The fellow will receive full tuition and fees in the LL.M. program at Georgetown University, and a stipend in excess of $52,000 in each of the two years.
+The fellow will receive full tuition and fees in the LL.M. program at Georgetown University, and a stipend of about $53,500 in each of the two years.
 On successful completion of the requirements, the Fellow will be granted the degree of Master of Laws (Advocacy) with distinction.

 Georgetown University is an equal opportunity affirmative action employer.
 We are committed to diversity in the workplace.
 If you have any questions, call the CALS Office Manager at (202) 662-9565 or e-mail to firstname.lastname@example.org.